C0Assassin/rb4-to-rb2/README.md

 *  Disturbed - The Vengeful One
 *  DNCE - Cake By The Ocean
 *  Dolly Spartans - I Hear the Dead
-*  DragonForce - Highway To Oblivion
+*  DragonForce - Highway to Oblivion
 *  DragonForce - Through the Fire and Flames (RB4 chart)
 *  Dream Theater - Pull Me Under
 *  Duran Duran - The Reflex